Super Bowl XL: Pittsburgh Steelers

 Pittsburgh's main strength on offense, however, was its running game.
-Running back Willie Parker was the team's leading rusher with 1,202 yards, while also recording 18 catches for 218 yards and scoring five touchdowns.
-In short-yardage situations, the team relied on 255-pound running back Jerome Bettis, who rushed for 368 yards and scored nine touchdowns.
+Running back Willie Parker was the team's leading rusher with 1,202 yards, while also recording 218 receiving yards and scoring five touchdowns.
+In short-yardage situations, the team relied on running back Jerome Bettis, who rushed for 368 yards and scored nine touchdowns.
 The 33-year-old Bettis finished his 13th NFL season as the league's fifth all-time leading rusher (13,662 yards and 91 touchdowns), but until this point he had never played in a Super Bowl.
 The Steelers rushing attack was powered by an offensive line led by Pro Bowl guard Alan Faneca and Pro Bowl reserve center Jeff Hartings.

 The Steelers defense ranked fourth in the NFL, giving up 284.0 total yards per game.
 The Pittsburgh defense was led by its linebacking corps: Joey Porter, James Farrior, Clark Haggans, and Larry Foote.
 Porter led all NFL linebackers with 10.5 quarterback sacks and also recorded two interceptions and a fumble recovery.
-Haggans tallied nine sacks and 40 tackles, while Farrior added a team-high 119 tackles to go with his two sacks and one fumble recovery.
-In the secondary, free safety Chris Hope led the team with three interceptions, while Pro Bowl safety Troy Polamalu, the team's top threat in the defensive backfield, notched 91 tackles, three sacks, two fumble recoveries, and two interceptions.
+Haggans tallied 9 sacks and 40 tackles, while Farrior added a team-high 119 tackles to go with his 2 sacks and one fumble recovery.
+In the secondary, free safety Chris Hope led the team with three interceptions, while Pro Bowl safety Troy Polamalu, the team's top threat in the defensive backfield, notched 91 tackles, 3 sacks, two fumble recoveries, and two interceptions.

 The Steelers became just the third team to win the Super Bowl despite not playing a single home game in the playoffs.
 The Green Bay Packers, who won Super Bowl I (against the Kansas City Chiefs), and the Kansas City Chiefs, who won Super Bowl IV (against the Minnesota Vikings), also accomplished the feat.
-The Steelers, however, had to win four games to accomplish the feat, while the Chiefs won three and Packers won only two games.
+The Steelers, however, had to win four games to accomplish the feat, while the Chiefs won three and Packers won two games.

 Of a "bridging the eras" moment, Steelers cornerback Willie Williams was the last remaining player to have been on the Steelers last Super Bowl team, their Super Bowl XXX loss to the Dallas Cowboys following the 1995 season.
 (Defensive backs coach Darren Perry was also a player on the Super Bowl XXX team.
 Both were starters in that game.)
 Ironically, Williams, who was in his second stint with the Steelers at the time, played with Seattle from 1997 to 2003.
 He was inactive for Super Bowl XL, which, like Bettis, turned out to be his final NFL game before retiring that offseason.